How to Write a Business Newsletter: Examples, Format, and Strategy (2024)

 • The Forwarder: five percent of the emails the firm generated when it published a new piece of content without any context

-If you run a professional services firm (lawyers, insurance, real estate agents, etc.), these are some examples of excellent e-newsletters.
+If you run a professional services firm (lawyers, insurance, real estate agents, etc.), see these business newsletter examples.
 I also have some thoughts on healthcare emails.

 Editing tip: Make sure your headlines follow a consistent case style.
 In the example above, one of the headlines among the sponsored content is lowercase, but the rest of the words in the headlines are capitalized — consistency is key for easy reading.

 I’ve created e-newsletters for economic development nonprofits.
-One of my local chambers of commerce, the Bangor Region Chamber, excels at keeping their content and design short and sweet, without bold colors, large fonts, or other distracting elements.
+One of my local chambers of commerce, the Bangor Region Chamber, excels at keeping their content and design short and sweet, without bold colors, large fonts, or other distractions.

-These examples can guide you in choosing the content, design, and style of your newsletter.
+These best business newsletter examples can guide you in choosing the content, design, and style of your newsletter.
 As shown, depending on your audience and subject matter, your copy should keep a friendly and informational tone throughout.

-Next to your copy, the design also determines the basic newsletter structure.
-Follow AIDA, which stands for attention, interest, desire, and action.
+Next to your copy, the design also determines the basic business newsletter structure.
+Follow AIDA: attention, interest, desire, and action.

-1. Attention – Get people to click on your emails.
-Put the most interesting parts at or near the top.
-Start with a compelling subject or headline — the first thing readers will see.
-Use power words, numbers, emojis, news, or scarcity (“This Friday Only”) to grab attention.
-Subject Line, Sharethrough, Advanced Marketing Institute’s Headline Analyzer and other analyzers can help you choose click-worthy titles.
+1. Attention – Start with a compelling subject or headline — the first thing readers will see.
+Use power words, numbers, emojis, news, or scarcity (“This Friday Only”).
+Subject Line, Sharethrough, Advanced Marketing Institute’s Headline Analyzer, and other analyzers can help you choose click-worthy titles.
 If your email marketing platform allows for it, include some preview text.
-It can build on the headline and offer more details to influence opens through helping readers see the value of your email.
-Inside, much of the age-old writing advice for articles applies, such as starting with enticing sentences to keep people reading.
-Generally, that involves stating an intriguing fact, adding a good quote, or asking a question.
+It can offer more details to influence opens through helping readers see the value of your email.
+Inside, much of the age-old writing advice for articles applies, such as writing an appealing opener.
+Generally, that involves stating an intriguing fact, adding an interesting quote, or asking a question.
+Personalize the copy to users’ interests or behavior.
 Images should also draw readers in.
-Personalize the copy by tailoring it to users’ interests or behavior.

 2. Interest – After you’ve started, the challenge is to keep people reading.
 HubSpot suggests you do that through “building relevance.”
 If you know why you’re sending people your newsletters, ask yourself, “What value are they going to get from it?”

-3. Desire – Build on the initial steps through showing readers the value of your product or service.
+3. Desire – Build on the initial steps: show readers the value of your product or service.

 4. Action – This is the goal of your email.
-It involves a clear, persuasive, and eye-catching “call-to-action” (CTA), such as a sentence or a button that links to your website where readers can learn more.
-It could be a paragraph about your featured article with a link to the full piece.
+It involves a clear, persuasive, and eye-catching “call-to-action” (CTA), such as a sentence or a button that links to more information.
 Action verbs help.
 Focus on the benefits of the content — what readers will get from it — to earn clicks.

 To write a great CTA, HubSpot recommends you ask yourself: